Waboodoo/HTTP-Shortcuts/docs/scripting.md

 This section lists some of the options you have to control the execution flow of your script.

+<a name="wait"></a>
 ### wait

-The `wait` function allows you to delay execution by waiting (also called sleeping) for a specified number of milliseconds before continueing with the execution of the script.
+The `wait` function allows you to delay execution by waiting (also called sleeping) for a specified number of milliseconds before continuing with the execution of the script.

 ```js
 wait(3000); // delay execution by 3 seconds
 ```

+Please note that this is a blocking action, meaning that you will not be able to interact with the app during the waiting time.

+<a name="abort"></a>
 ### abort

 With the `abort` function you can abort the execution of the shortcut.